+Project Number: 10100290

 Project Title: The Exxon Valdez Trustee Hydrocarbon Database

 Principal Investigator: Mark Carls

 Affiliation: NOAA/NMFS Auke Bay Laboratory

 Co-Pls/Personnel: Marie Larsen

+Disbursing Agency: NOAA

 Project Location: Auke Bay Laboratories - TSMRI, Juneau, AK

+Project Type: Continuing

+Funding Approved by Fiscal Year:

+FY10: \$9,300.00 FY11: \$9,300.00 FY12: \$9,300.00

+FY13: \$9,300.00 FY14: \$0.00

 This is an on-going service project that provides data and sample archiving services for all samples collected for hydrocarbon analysis in support of Exxon Valdez Oil Spill Trustee Council projects.
 These data represent samples collected since the oil spill in 1989 to the present and include National Resource Damage Assessment (NRDA) studies (environmental and laboratory) and Restoration and Recovery data.
 This project serves as an archive for chemical analyses and sample data and storage of physical samples that have not been analyzed and provides copies of the ACCESS database to interested parties.
 The project also responds to several Freedom of Information Act (FOIA) requests each year for information associated with these data.
-Interpretative services for these data are available.